Cancer screening: Other cancers

 USPSTF have recommendations for breast, cervical, colorectal and lung cancer as these have evidence-based screening methods.
-For the general population other cancers don't have recommended screenings, but for people with risk factors known to be associated with a specific cancer there are screenings available.
+For the general population other cancers do not have recommended screenings, but for people with risk factors known to be associated with a specific cancer there are screenings available.

 Research

 Whole body imaging

 Full body CT scans is a type of medical imaging utilized to search for cancer in individuals without clear symptoms.
 CT scans can pose challenges, especially exposure to ionizing radiation.
 However, magnetic resonance imaging (MRI) scans are not associated with a radiation risk, and MRI scans are being evaluated for their use in cancer screening.
 There is a significant risk of detecting incidentalomas - benign lesions that might be misinterpreted as cancer and put patients at potential risk by undergoing unnecessary follow-up procedures.